Wilton Lockwood: Biography

-During the later half of the 1890s, Lockwood's reputation continued its ascent, and he secured several prestigious American portrait commisions including those of Justice Oliver Wendell Holmes Jr., former American President Grover Cleveland, and James J. Storrow.
+During the later half of the 1890s, Lockwood's reputation continued its ascent, and he secured several prestigious American portrait commissions including those of Justice Oliver Wendell Holmes Jr., former American President Grover Cleveland, and James J. Storrow.
 He expanded his exhibition circuit to include the Boston Art Club in the late 1890s, the Pennsylvania Academy of Fine Arts almost annually from 1895 through 1913, and the National Academy of Design from 1910 to 1913.

-In 1897, his painting of virtuoso Otto Roth title The Violinist received an honorable mention at the Carnegie Institute Exhibition and the Temple Gold Medal at the Pennsylvania Academy of Fine Arts in 1898.
+In 1897, his painting of virtuoso Otto Roth titled The Violinist received an honorable mention at the Carnegie Institute Exhibition and the Temple Gold Medal at the Pennsylvania Academy of Fine Arts in 1898.
 The painting is now at Andrew Carnegie's Skibo Castle in Scotland, UK.

 In the early 1900s, Lockwood showed at Durand-Ruel Galleries in New York.
 Apart from the honors previously mentioned, he was awarded silver medals at The Paris Exposition in 1900, The Pan-American Exposition in Buffalo in 1901, and St. Louis in 1904.

 Lockwood was a member of both the Society of American Artists (1898) and the Copley Society of Art in Boston, as well as an associate (in 1902) and academician in 1912 of the National Academy of Design in New York.
 He was also a member of the Century Association.

 Though a celebrated portraitist, Lockwood was best known for his still-life paintings, particularly of the peonies and roses that he cultivated at his summer home in South Orleans on Cape Cod.
 The estate and his cultivars won numerous awards and was featured in horitulture societies including the American Peony Society, and the Massachusetts Horticultural Society.
 Along the Atlantic shore, in the bottom of a valley surrounded by hills, Lockwood's entire garden was enclosed by a pergola covered with numerous varieties of climbing and rambler roses.
 A man-made reflection pool occupied the garden's center, well-stocked with Nymphaea and other water plants, bordered by a grassy bank.
 Around this bank, was a collection of some three hundred varieties of peonies.
 Notable among them was a hybrid of the pure yellow peony, paeonia lutea superba.

-Lockwood was an enthusiastic and successful amateur of water fowl.
+Lockwood was an enthusiastic and successful amateur of waterfowl.
 For scientific study, he bred both wild and domesticated waterfowl, with a collection of wild ducks and geese from China and Japan that he had acquired while abroad.

 In 1912, Lockwood decided to rent a studio in New York, but fell ill and returned to Boston.
-He tragically passed away in 1914 at the age of fifty-two in Brookline, Massachusetts.
-In March 1915, the St. Botolph Club mounted a memorial exhbition of this work lementing the loss of "one of the most prominent painters of portraits and flower pieces in this country".
+He died in 1914 at the age of 52 in Brookline, Massachusetts.
+In March 1915, the St. Botolph Club mounted a memorial exhibition of his work lementing the loss of "one of the most prominent painters of portraits and flower pieces in this country".
 That same year, a peony cultivar Paeonia lactiflora Wilton Lockwood' was registered by H.W.
 Shaylor and named in his memory.